chef/automate/components/docs-chef-io/content/automate/HA_architecture_reference.md

 AWS is a comprehensive, evolving cloud computing platform provided by Amazon that includes a mixture of infrastructure as a service (IaaS), platform as a service (PaaS), and packaged software as a service (SaaS) offerings.
 AWS services can offer an organization tools such as compute power, database storage, and content delivery services.
 Learn more @ <https://aws.amazon.com/what-is-cloud-computing/>.

-The entire Chef Automate HA infrastructure is built into the AWS cloud in AWS deployment.
+In AWS deployment, the entire Chef Automate HA infrastructure is built into the AWS cloud.
 A standard **Terraform** script handles AWS deployment if you choose AWS as a reference architecture.
 This deployment terraform script first sets up all the prerequisites like creating an EC2, load balancer, security groups, subnets.
 Ensure you have given the existing **VPCID** for security purposes, and you have created the **CIDR** block manually based on respective **VPC**.

-Its a standard cloud service.
+It is a standard cloud service.
 Later, a series of configurations and installations follows:

 - installing Chef Automate into the Chef Automate instances
 - installing Chef Infra Server in all chef-server instances